 - Cardholder expiration dates are visible in the My Account section of catalog.nypl.org when you login with your library card number and PIN.
-An expiration alert is applied to borrower records on the Library Messages tab, also visible on login, in advance of the expiration date.

 - Expired cards must be renewed/validated before they can be used to borrow materials, download content from eNYPL or The Library's online databases, or access Library computers.